What it's like to have a baby close to 50

 If you plan on pregnancy over 40, Minkin recommends egg freezing (though there’s no guarantee those eggs will result in a healthy delivery) and staying as healthy as you can.
 “Smoking accelerates menopause and decreases fertility by about 2 years and keep as close to your ideal body weight as possible,” she says.

-Stainker agrees about the importance of entering into an “advanced age” pregnancy in the best health possible.
-If you’re considering pregnancy over 40, Stainker recommends the following prior to conception:
+Shainker agrees about the importance of entering into an “advanced age” pregnancy in the best health possible.
+If you’re considering pregnancy over 40, Shainker recommends the following prior to conception:

 - An EKG and echocardiogram to check cardiac function